Jefferson County Public Schools (Kentucky): Merger and desegregation

-In 1971, several civil rights organizations filed a lawsuit in court asking that the Louisville, Jefferson County and Anchorage school systems be merged.
+In 1971, several civil rights organizations filed a lawsuit asking that the Louisville, Jefferson County, and Anchorage school systems be merged.
 This was because of the large concentration of African Americans in the city school district and extremely low concentration in the other two.
-These organizations felt that this created conditions similar to that of segregation.
-In 1974, Judge James F. Gordon ordered the merger of the Louisville and Jefferson County school district, an order followed up by the state Board of Education, which on February 28, 1975, made the merger effective on April 1 of that year.
-A merger and desegregation plan was created, which included mandatory bussing and racial guidelines for school assignments.
-The initial plan was for black students to be bussed 10 of their 12 years in school and white students to be bussed 2 of 12 years.
+The organizations felt that this created conditions similar to that of segregation.
+In 1974, U.S. District Judge James F. Gordon ordered the merger of the Louisville and Jefferson County school districts, an order followed up by the state Board of Education, which on February 28, 1975, made the merger effective on April 1 of that year.
+A merger and desegregation plan was created, which included mandatory busing and racial guidelines for school assignments.
+The initial plan was for black students to be bused 10 of their 12 years in school and white students to be bused 2 of 12 years.
 The court ceased active supervision of this plan in 1978.

 The racial guidelines used have seen several revisions since that time.
 In 1984, a plan was instituted for middle and high schools that involved a system of zones and satellite areas.
 In 1992, Project Renaissance was implemented in the elementary schools, a program that achieved desegregation by allowing parents some choice in school placement.
 A mandatory 15–50% African-American population in all schools was established in 1996.
 Two years later, six parents sued to remove the upper limit from Central High School, a traditionally African-American school.
-On June 10, 1999, Judge John Heyburn II ruled that the 1975 desegregation order was not dissolved in 1978 when court supervision ended.
+On June 10, 1999, U.S. District Judge John Heyburn II ruled that the 1975 desegregation order was not dissolved in 1978 when court supervision ended.
 Some elements of that original ruling were still in effect.
 Additionally, it was ruled that JCPS could use racial classifications to prevent emergence of racially identifiable schools.
 These proceedings resulted in the use of racial quotas at Central being banned and the school system being required to redesign its admission procedures by the 2002–03 school year.